Jason Stern, one of New York’s top criminal defense attorneys, has been featured in the NY Times, Good Morning America, CNN and Fox News.

 - SUMMONS NUMBER: At the very top of the New York reckless driving summons is a 10-digit summons number.
 This number usually starts with a '4' and is used to track the summons through the system.

 - IDENTIFICATION: The top section of the reckless driving ticket (marked #2) contains the name and address of the defendant as indicated on the identification provided to the police officer who completed the summons.
-While summonses are tracked by the Summons number, your criminal court record is tracked by the identification provided to the citing police officer.
+While summons are tracked by the Summons number, your criminal court record is tracked by the identification provided to the citing police officer.
 This means that if the police officer spells your name wrong or mixes up your first and last (or middle) name, the information will be processed as indicated on the summons.
 If this is the case with your summons, speak with a criminal defense lawyer before deciding to skip out on your court appearance.
 Many potential employees find their hiring process is held up by similar names or close matches in a criminal record search.

 - PLACE OF OCCURRENCE: This section of the summons is used to describe the location of the alleged incident.
 The location description may abbreviate a corner such as 'C/O 34th and Broadway' or specify that the violation occurred in front of a particular address such as 'F/O 1350 Broadway'.
 The description of a place of occurrence that does not exist is grounds for dismissal upon motion to the court.